rahulbharathkg/plant_management/readme.md

 ### Bulk Order Processing
 - **Bulk Order Input:** Allows users to input bulk order IDs for streamlined batch processing.
 - **Order List Management:** Provides an organized view of order lists and their corresponding details, enhancing the handling of bulk orders.
+-
+### Bulk Order Processing
+Interactive animation of the flow of the pouches in the plant is displayed as a layout with live updationof the data.
+It also do algorithms to check the errors and inteliigently alerts and manages to automate the flow.

 ## Technologies Used
 - **Frontend:** HTML, CSS, JavaScript